 Medical Disclaimer: This guide is for informational purposes only and aligns with EPA guidelines.
 It does not replace professional lab testing.
 If you suspect lead poisoning, contact a medical professional immediately.

 WARNING: Do Not Dry-Sand Lead Paint.
 Before testing, understand that dry scraping or sanding lead paint creates toxic dust that can linger in your HVAC system and lungs.
+Toxicological modeling emphasizes the severe impact of a “bolus exposure”—a massive, sudden spike in airborne particulate concentration resulting from aggressive mechanical destruction.
+For instance, driving a reciprocating saw through 100-year-old plaster and lead-painted baseboards generates massive quantities of toxic, respirable dust that inevitably settles throughout the HVAC system and subflooring.
 Always use wet methods when disturbing paint samples.

 If you are planning to sell or lease your home, federal law under Title X (The Residential Lead-Based Paint Hazard Reduction Act) requires you to disclose any known information on lead-based paint hazards before the sale or lease is finalized.